dwyl/contributing/README.md

 User stories describe features of the application in terms of their value to the *user*.
 These are broken down into smaller **_technical_** tasks where needed.

 ### Issues > Validation

+> Before you begin any work on a dwyl project **please open an issue** and **wait for acknowledgment of the need** on the repository that you wish to contribute to.

+There **_must_** be a **comment** from **at least one other person** on the issue acknowledging it and/or confirming the requirement/bug before work starts.
+This is necessary to avoid doing _unnecessary work_.
+e.g. someone may have _already solved_ that problem or _implemented a similar feature on a different project_ and can point you in the direction of sample code or the PO/Client may deem the issue/story to be _lower priority than something else on the list_.
+[Here's an example](https://github.com/dwyl/hapi-auth-jwt2/pull/140#issuecomment-178005901) of what we mean.

 After creating an issue/story (_before you estimate the time required or start working on it_) get people's input/feedback to _confirm_ that the description of the story is clear, has enough detail and addresses a real need/issue.